GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/ip-protection/index.md

 ## When will IP Protection be available?

 IP protection will not launch as a default setting for Chrome users before 2024.
-Testing and launch timelines will be informed partly by ecosystem input.
-The timelines are independent of other anti-covert-tracking efforts like phasing out third-party cookies and reducing the information shared by default in the user agent.
+Testing and launch timelines will be determined in accordance with [our commitments](https://blog.google/around-the-globe/google-europe/path-forward-privacy-sandbox/) to the UK’s Competition and Markets Authority, and informed by ecosystem input.
+The timelines are independent of other efforts like reducing the information shared by default in the user agent.

 ## Engage and share feedback